Department of Labor Logo United States Department of Labor

 How to Become an Electrical or Electronics Engineer

-Electrical and electronics engineers must have a bachelor’s degree.
+Electrical and electronics engineers typically need at least a bachelor’s degree in a related engineering field.
 Employers also value practical experience, such as internships or participation in cooperative engineering programs.

 Pay